shellrhythm/shellrhythm-cli/README.md

 git clone https://github.com/HastagGuigui/shellrhythm.git
 ```

-- After that, with `pip` installed, simply do the following command:
+- After that, with `pip` installed, simply do the following command (as admin/sudo on Windows):
 ```
 pip install -r requirements.txt
 ```